knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="getuserinventorylog"></a>
 # **GetUserInventoryLog**
-> ModelPageResourceUserItemLogResource GetUserInventoryLog (string userId, int? id, int? size, int? page)
+> PageResourceUserItemLogResource GetUserInventoryLog (string userId, int? id, int? size, int? page)

 List the log entries for this inventory entry